gnosis/truffle-nice-tools/readme.md

 *(Pro-Tip: If you are having errors with compiling, npx will attempt to use the local Truffle install, make sure your compiler versions are the same, if you are normally using a global Truffle install. )*

-> Special thanks to Alan Lu (@cag) and Dominik Teiml (@dteiml) for contributing the tools and ideas for this tool kit.
+> Special thanks to Alan Lu (@cag), Dominik Teiml (@dteiml), and @rangelife for contributing the tools and ideas for this tool kit.

+###### Testing
+To run the test suite, make sure that the truffle-nice-tools package is npm linked by running `npm link` from inside the folder, then proceed to execute the `npm run test` command.